 Login

-The Mile High Wildlife Photography Club (MHWPC) is a camera club based in Parker, Colorado, a suburb of Denver, Colorado.
+The Mile High Wildlife Photo Club (MHWPC) is a photography club based in the Denver, Colorado area.
 It was founded in 1976 to provide members the opportunity to learn about wildlife and scenic photography, and also to promote personal growth, education, and enjoyment through nature photography.

-It is the only photo club to win the Nature's Best Photography, Windland Smith Rice International Awards, competition in the Camera Club category twice, having won in 2007 and 2010.
-You may view the winning submissions for 2007 and 2010.
+Mile High is the only photo club to twice win the Nature's Best Photography, Windland Smith Rice International Awards competition in the Camera Club category.
+You can view the entries in our Gallery area.

 Learn about the benefits of membership and how to join.